Decoding Your MCC Code: How Merchant Category Codes Determine Merchant Status & More

 If the merchant in question has any restrictions placed on them due to their MCC code, or if they have recently changed merchant status, these situations can be read as MCC code errors.
 Ideally, the merchant and their staff should recognize cards that may not be approved for transactions at their establishment.

 In this exclusive guide, we outline the 50 most effective tools and strategies to reduce the overall number of chargebacks you receive.Get the FREE guide

 Merchant category codes directly impact chargeback management, too.
 As many merchants are already aware, chargebacks take a lot of time and effort to manage.
 They also represent a substantial drain on the merchant’s finances.

 Effective chargeback management can help alleviate many chargebacks that push merchants over the high-risk threshold.
 If a merchant is locked into a high-risk MCC, though, there may not be much they can do to convince the bank that they don’t represent an elevated risk.

 Businesses assigned high-risk MCC codes are subject to higher fees for individual chargebacks.
 They may become fee-eligible more quickly than other merchants.
 And, regardless of the merchant’s actual track record with chargebacks, they may be required to set aside funds into a designated reserve account to cover potential future chargebacks.

-At Chargebacks911®, it’s our business to understand the dynamics of the eCommerce business—including how MCCs can be affected by chargebacks.
+At Chargebacks911®, it’s our business to understand the dynamics of the eCommerce business, including how MCCs relate to chargeback issuances.
 Contact us today to see what we can do to ease the burden of chargebacks.